gunk/gunk/README.md

 protoc=js
 ```

+### Global section

+* `import_path` - see "Converting Existing Protobuf Files"

+* `strip_enum_type_names` - with this option on, enums with their type prefixed
+  will be renamed to the version without prefix.

+  Note that this might produce invalid protobuf that stops compiling in 1.4.*
+  protoc-gen-go, if the enum names clash.

 ### Section `[protoc]`

 The path where to check for (or where to download) the `protoc` binary can be configured.